 “The nurse has to examen me and the baby, so I need you two to be really good.
 I need gentle touches and good listening from you both.”

 Earnestly they agreed.

 Once in the office, it only took mere seconds before my son noticed the waiting room had two sides.
 Half of the room is set up for patients going in for ultrasounds.
 The other half is the queue for the OB-GYN.
 Both were streaming the same Netflix show.
 Naturally, my strong-willed three-year-old son chose the overcrowded ultrasound side.
 I acquiesced, knowing he couldn’t go too far or do too much damage sitting in a chair on the other side of the room.

 Immediately, I noticed the whispers.

 On top of it, I noticed an elderly woman point at my son and then me.
 She said something to the person beside her.
 She shot me a look of clear disapproval.
 I’ve got this, I thought.
 Don’t you worry, lady.

-Once in the room, I was asked to remove my Hunter boots to be weighed.
+Once in the room, I removed my Hunter boots to be weighed.
 My not-so-compliant children decided this was prime time to play their own rendition of musical boots.
 My daughter’s ended up on her hands, my son’s on his, and mine on my daughter’s feet.
 Actually, they went all the way up her legs, but you get the idea.

 After requesting everyone wear their own boots on their own feet, I found myself with two bouncing beings beside me on the examination table.
 I was inundated with, “What’s this?
 Can I touch that?
 What’s this for?
 Why?
 How do you know there’s blood in your body?
 What’s blood pressure?”